Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many men with low-risk prostate cancer choose active surveillance instead of immediate treatment.

-Patients undergoing this type of treatment would be monitored for the disease rather than immediately intervened with methods such as surgery or radiation therapy – with a potential, non-invasive dietary change that could help slow the progression.
+Patients undergoing this type of treatment would have their disease monitored rather than immediately intervened with methods such as surgery or radiation – with a potential, non-invasive dietary change helping to slow the progression.

 Now, new research has found three foods that can do just that, extending the time before more aggressive treatment is needed, according to Yahoo News.